SawFowl/CommandPack/README.md

 * Worlds Management(full).
 * Join/Leave messages
 * Join commands
+* Flexible punishment system with support for h2 and MySQL databases (large customization).
 * And much more...
 For more information, see the list of commands at the link above.

 ##### For developers: